 One point for the many different vantage points – the rise that runs alongside the third baseline allows for some pretty unique views of the game.
 Looking down from above provides a unique perspective that you can’t get at most parks, and also lets you get some great shots if you bring a camera (or your Smartphone).

 Another point for the practice field next to the park – bringing kids can be a hassle for parents since children don’t always have the longest attention spans, so having an activity they can engage in while you cheer on your team is a godsend.

-Radford Baseball Stadium is a better stadium than you would expect from a small school in a small town – modernized due to recent renovations, it features great views of the game as well as beautiful natural scenery, and is well-worth a visit if you are in the area.
-The experience is practically free since there is no cost for tickets or parking, so this is perfect option for an outing with family or friends.
+Radford Baseball Stadium is a better stadium than you would expect from a small school in a small town – modernized due to recent renovations, it features great views of the game as well as beautiful natural scenery, and is well worth a visit if you are in the area.
+The experience is practically free since there is no cost for tickets or parking, so this is the perfect option for an outing with family or friends.